Mundham: Earlier buildings

-Mundham was first created in c.130 AD, however Christianity was lost in Norfolk until it reached England again in 597 AD, and soon after, in the 7th century, which was when Mundham was named, and Mundham Hall was built, and with it, St Peter's church was built as their personal chapel, as during Anglo-Saxon England a church would have been owned by the local hall, rather than owned by the parish, as the idea of a parish church arrived with the Normans.
+Mundham was first created in c.130 AD, in Roman Britain, and although Britain was Christian between c.350 AD and 410, there is no evidence of a Roman church located anywhere in Mundham.
+After the Roman Empire left Britain in 410 AD, Christianity was lost in Norfolk until it reached England again in 597 AD, and soon after, in the 7th century, St Peter's church was built, acting as the personal chapel of Mundham Hall, as during Anglo-Saxon England a church was owned by the local hall, rather than by the parish, as the idea of a parish church arrived with the Normans.
 All that remains of the Saxon church is its foundations, as most churches of that period were wooden buildings.

 Norman church

-St Peter's church's first written record was in the Domesday book in 1086, when it was strangely recorded as a half church.
+St Peter's church's first written record was in the Domesday Book in 1086, when it was strangely recorded as a half church.
 During Norman England, in the early 12th century, the previous Saxon church was replaced with the Norman nave which exists to this day.
 The main doorway of St Peter's church is built in a Romanesque or early Norman style, and it was carved by the same master Stonemason as both Ashby St Mary's St Mary, and Heckingham's St Gregory, as all have the same signature style.